Android User Permissions

 Installing the app into mobile phone is a simple matter accomplished by the Android Package Installer which is part of the Android operating system pre-loaded into the device.at manufacture.
 There is a button at the top and bottom of each product page to facilitate the downloading and installation of each product's app, using the built-in Package Installer.
 If you have not already installed the app into your Android mobile phone go back to the relevant product page and install it from the Download button.

-All Bluetooth devices are identified through a unique 6-byte number, the MAC address.
+All Bluetooth devices are identified through a unique 6-byte number, the Media Access Control (MAC) address.
 At start the app will look for a specific file containing the target device's MAC address.
 If this file does not exist, or if the contents of the file are not hexadecimal characters it will exit because there is no possibility of a successful connect to the remote controller.
 The MAC Editor will can generate and edit and save a MAC address for all of our products and should be downloaded first.
 Its operation is fairly self-explanatory but the menu item Installation Step-bystep will take you through a detailed procedure.

 The MAC address of the control unit can be read on a label attached to the underside of the device's housing, but if that cannot be found it can be easily discovered by using the Android Bluetooth utility resident in all mobile phones equipped with Bluetooth.
 Simply power up the controller and let the Bluetooth utility list all Unpaired Devices.
 The controller will be identified by HC-06 as the device name.
 There are also a wide variety of Bluetooth analysers and testers on the Play Store, all of which will scan for local devices and show their identities.